Enrolling into Medicare

 If you become eligible for Medicare because of a disability, and have been receiving Social Security Disability Insurance (SSDI) or railroad disability annuity checks for 24 months, you will be automatically enrolled in both Medicare Part A and Part B.

 You will receive a package in the mail three months before your coverage starts with your new Medicare card and a letter explaining how Medicare works and that you have been automatically signed up for both Medicare Part A and Part B.

-For more information about how Medicare works for people who have a disability, click on the following links: Health Insurance Options for Disable under 65 Years of Age and Medicare for People with Disabilities
+For more information about how Medicare works for people who have a disability, download Health Insurance Options for Disabled under 65 Years of Age and visit Medicare for People with Disabilities.

 Important Insurance Concerns for Disabled Medicare Beneficiaries

 Do not turn down Medicare Part B unless you have employer insurance from your or your spouse’s current job.
 If you do not have employer insurance and you turn down Part B, you may have to pay a premium penalty when you do sign up.

 Buy a Medigap policy when you’re first eligible

 The best time to buy a Medigap/Medicare Supplemental Insurance policy is during your 6-month Medigap open enrollment period which begins with your Medicare Part B effective date.
 The state of Maryland requires that Medigap insurers offer a limited number of Medigap policies to under 65 Medicare beneficiaries.
 Please contact the SHIP office at 301-255-4250 for additional information.